timmarkhuff/visualimpairmentassistance/README.md

 * Presing q causes the program to quit.
 You can also just close the terminal window.

 ### Other Resources
-* pairing bluetooth earbuds with Raspberry Pi: https://www.youtube.com/watch?v=lHwvoFLbAkM
+Pairing bluetooth earbuds with Raspberry Pi: https://www.youtube.com/watch?v=lHwvoFLbAkM
   * bluetoothctl
   * scan on
   * pair <YOUR DEVICE'S ADDRESS>